• 4,000 firms

 The resiliency and adaptability of the Filipino workforce

-Gerrard Aguelles, a technical trainer and web developer, shares his insight on traits of the Filipino workforce that drive them to become more competitive and highly skilled.
+Gerrard Aguelles is a technical trainer and web developer.
+Here, he shares his view on the traits of the Filipino workforce that make them competitive and highly skilled.

-On episode 82 of the Outsource Accelerator podcast, Derek Gallimore spoke with technical trainer Gerrard Aguelles.
-Not only was he gracious in accepting the invitation, but he also shared insight into his attitude that allowed him to grow his career.
+On episode 82 of the Outsource Accelerator podcast, Derek Gallimore spoke with Gerrard.
+He kindly shared how his mindset helped him grow his career.

-It is not Derek’s intention to promote any single individual.
-Instead, the opportunity to speak to a highly-skilled professional offers business owners outside the Philippines a peek into the traits and abilities of Filipinos.
+Derek does not aim to promote any one person.
+Instead, this chat gives business owners abroad a peek into the traits and skills of Filipinos.

 Get 3 free quotes 4,000+ BPO SUPPLIERS